Michael Kijana Wamalwa: Failing health

 In late 2002, during the election campaign, Mwai Kibaki was seriously injured in a car accident and was flown to London for treatment.
 There he was visited by Wamalwa, who also fell ill and had to be treated, supposedly for kidney problems.
 This was apparently the forerunner of further illness because he was taken ill again in mid-2003 and was once again treated in London.

 He briefly recovered, and returned to Kenya to marry Yvonne Nambia in a sumptuous ceremony; it was said that he proposed in Shakespearean English, and arrived at church in a vintage Ford, wearing a morning coat.

 Just two months after the wedding, Wamalwa returned to the Royal Free Hospital for another check-up, leading to widespread speculation that his health was worse than doctors had been letting on.
 He was never to recover.
-He died on the morning of 23 August 2003, and was given a state burial at his farm in Kitale.
+He died on the morning of 23 August 2003, and was given a state burial at his farm in Kitale Milimani.

 The cause of Wamalwa's illness and death has been disputed, and official statements from the government did not specify a particular cause, though some claim that he died of HIV/AIDS.
 Various Kenyan newspapers listed gout, a chest infection, or pancreatitis as the reasons for his illness, while the British magazine The Economist reported his death had been caused by complications relating to AIDS.